 The benefits of the intranet must be obvious.
 Sharing resources securely without having to worry about Reception, Security, Embarrasing Situations, and Snooping of Content.

 Cutting down on costs in the long run.
 Cutting down time immediately.
 Collaborating without the hassles of keeping records.
 No longer having to wait for people.
 No longer having to worry about enforcement of policies.
 Ability to share different types of content.
-Cutting down on costs in the long run.
-Cutting down time immediately.
-Collaborating without the hassles of keeping records.
-No longer having to wait for people.
-No longer having to worry about enforcement of policies.
+Ability to share without hesitation and fear.

 Intranets can be used to :

-- IT - virus alerts, tips on dealing with problems with hardware, software and networks, policies on corporate use of email and internet access and a list of online training courses and support.
+- IT - Virus Alerts, Tips on dealing with Hardware Problems, Software and Networks, Policies on Corporate use of Email and Internet Access and a list of online training courses and support.

 The extranet is an extension of the intranet to the firm's, including partners, suppliers and so on.
 The term is sometimes used to refer to a supplementary system working alongside the intranet or to a part of the intranet that is made available to certain external users.